January 28, 2016

 Arsenic is a naturally-occurring mineral found in bedrock layers.
 Recent well water sampling programs in the Towns of Lamartine and Osceola found arsenic detects at a rate slightly higher than the state average.
 The EPA recommends avoiding long-term consumption of drinking water containing arsenic at a higher level than .01 mg/L (10 ppb).
 Drinking water with high levels of arsenic is thought to increase the risk of skin cancers as well as lung, liver, bladder, kidney, and colon cancers, circulatory disorders, stomach pain, nausea, diarrhea, and unusual skin pigmentation.

 Fond du Lac County residents may find it convenient to sample for arsenic through these state certified labs in our region.
-This information is current as of October 10, 2012.
 All labs when contacted by UW-Extension stated that sample bottles could be mailed.
 Contact the labs individually to confirm prices, sampling procedure, and amount of time the analysis takes.
+Typical charges for an arsenic test will be less than $40.